A first impression of Athens, Greece – Travel Photo Mondays

 There’s so much to see and explore in this dynamic city.
 Even climbing up the hills of the city affords amazing views and panoramas especially at Lycbettus hill which has such a stunning view overlooking the Acropolis and the entire city from the surrounding hills down to the ocean at Piraeus port.
 While your up there, stay for the sunsets, it’s worth the climb and the views.

 Evening view of the Acropolis from Lycabettus hill

 There’s still so much of Athens to explore and this is just a first impression of my first visit to the city.
+Even easy access from the airport to the main city center via bus, taxi or metro system and is so well laid out.
 Stay tuned for more stories about the neighborhoods, food, culture and history of this amazing city in the Aegean capital.

 Thanks for visiting this first impression of Athens, Greece, hope that you enjoyed the highlight tour of the city.
 Please do check out any of the bloggers participating today for Travel Photo Mondays below.